TypicalHog/randevu/README.md

 https://github.com/TypicalHog/randevu

-Open "RANDEVU.randevu" in a text editor to add/remove/edit items, if it doesn't exist, it will be created on the first run of the program.
+Open "RANDEVU.rdv" in a text editor to add/remove/edit items, if it doesn't exist, it will be created on the first run of the program.
 Each line represents one item and should be in the format: "ID N\n" Empty lines, IDs with spaces and any other invalid values will be ignored.